RiCkymare00/Master-QML/Luca_Chiese/2-Classical_Machine_Learning/Deep_Generative_models/notes.md

 We see that GAN gets fixated on generating only $1$ and $9$.

-The solution is provided by WGAN (Wasserstein GANs) in which the __Wasserstein distance__ is used instead than cross-entropy.
+The solution is provided by WGAN (Wasserstein GANs) in which the __Wasserstein distance__ is used instead of the cross-entropy.
 The Wasserstein-1 distance (or Earth-Mover's distance) is continuous and differentiable _almost everywhere_ with respect to the generator's parameters.
 This means that when I take the derivative of the loss function during the training, the fact that it is continuous and differentiable implies that there are no discontinuities.
 This imply that even when generated data has little overlap with the real distribution, the W-distance provides non-zero gradient.
 This prevents the gradient from vanishing and, as a consequence, prevents the mode-collapse.

 #### Mathematical details of Wasserstein distance
 TO DO